Pharmacotherapeutic group

 For oral administration.
 Regardless of food intake.

-The usual recommended dose of clarithromycin in adults and children over 12 years of age is 250 mg 2 times daily (in which case Clacid® film-coated tablets 250 mg may be used).
+The usual recommended dose of clarithromycin in adults and children over 12 years of age is 250 mg 2 times a day (in this case, it is possible to use the drug Klacid® film-coated tablets 250 mg).

-The usual duration of treatment is 5 to 14 days.
+The usual duration of treatment is from 5 to 14 days.

-Doses for treatment of mycobacterial infections other than tuberculosis:
+Doses for the treatment of mycobacterial infections other than tuberculosis:

-In mycobacterial infections, a dose of clarithromycin 500 mg twice daily is recommended.
+For mycobacterial infections, the recommended dose of clarithromycin is 500 mg 2 times a day.

-The treatment of disseminated MAC infections in patients with AIDS should be continued as long as there is clinical and microbiological efficacy.
-Clarithromycin should be used in combination with other antimicrobials active against these pathogens.
+Treatment of disseminated MAC infections in patients with AIDS should be continued as long as there is clinical and microbiological effectiveness.
+Clarithromycin should be prescribed in combination with other antimicrobial drugs active against these pathogens.

-The duration of treatment for other non-tuberculous mycobacterial infections is determined by the physician.
+The duration of treatment for other non-tuberculous mycobacterial infections is determined by the doctor.

 For eradication of H. pylori.

-In patients with peptic ulcer disease caused by H. pylori infection, clarithromycin may be given 500 mg 2 times daily in combination with other antimicrobial agents and proton pump inhibitors for 7-14 days according to the national and international recommendations for treatment of H. pylori infection.
+In patients with peptic ulcers caused by H. pylori infection, clarithromycin can be administered 500 mg twice daily in combination with other antimicrobials and proton pump inhibitors for 7-14 days in accordance with national and international guidelines for the treatment of H. pylori infection.

 Patients with renal failure

-Patients with a creatinine clearance of less than 30 mL/min are half the usual dose of clarithromycin (in this case the dose of 250 mg is used).
-These patients are not treated for more than 14 days.
+Patients with creatinine clearance less than 30 ml/min are prescribed half the usual dose of clarithromycin (in this case, a dose of 250 mg is used).
+Treatment of such patients continues for no more than 14 days.

-The use in children younger than 12 years of age
+Use in children under 12 years of age

 – Moderate to severe renal failure.

-– Concomitant administration of clarithromycin with benzodiazepines such as alprazolam triazolam midazolam for intravenous use or for application to the oral mucosa (see “Interaction with other medicinal products”).
+– Concomitant use of clarithromycin with benzodiazepines such as alprazolam triazolam midazolam for intravenous use or for application to the oral mucosa (see “Interaction with other drugs”).

-– Concomitant use with drugs that are metabolized by CYP3A isoenzymes such as carbamazepine cilostazol cyclosporine disopyramide methylprednisolone omeprazole indirect anticoagulants (e.g. warfarin) quinidine rifabutin sildenafil tacrolimus vinblastine (see section “Interaction with other medicinal products”).
+– Concomitant use with drugs that are metabolized by the CYP3A isoenzyme, for example carbamazepine cilostazol cyclosporine disopyramide methylprednisolone omeprazole indirect anticoagulants (for example warfarin) quinidine rifabutin sildenafil tacrolimus vinblastine (see section “Interaction with other drugs”).

-– Concomitant use with drugs that induce CYP3A4 isoenzyme such as rifampicin phenytoin carbamazepine phenobarbital St. John’s wort (see section “Interaction with other medicinal products”).
+– Simultaneous use with drugs that induce the CYP3A4 isoenzyme, for example rifampicin phenytoin carbamazepine phenobarbital St. John’s wort (see section “Interaction with other drugs”).

-– Concomitant use of clarithromycin with statins not dependent on CYP3A isoenzyme metabolism (e.g., fluvastatin) (see section “Interaction with other medicinal products”).
+– Simultaneous use of clarithromycin with statins that do not depend on the metabolism of the CYP3A isoenzyme (for example, fluvastatin) (see section “Interaction with other drugs”).

-– Concomitant use with “slow” calcium channel blockers that are metabolized by CYP3A4 isoenzyme (e.g., verapamil amlodipine diltiazem).
+– Simultaneous use with blockers of “slow” calcium channels that are metabolized by the CYP3A4 isoenzyme (for example, verapamil amlodipine diltiazem).

-Patients with coronary heart disease (CHD) severe heart failure hypomagnesemia impaired conduction or clinically significant bradycardia as well as patients taking concurrent Class 1A (quinidine procainamide) and Class III (dofetilide amiodarone sotalol) antiarrhythmic drugs.
+– Patients with coronary heart disease (CHD), severe heart failure, hypomagnesemia, conduction disturbances or clinically significant bradycardia, as well as patients simultaneously taking class 1A (quinidine procainamide) and class III antiarrhythmic drugs (dofetilide amiodarone sotalol).

 Pregnancy.